 7. Buddhist Meditation

 Buddhist teachings are the foundation of modern secular meditation.
-Buddhist meditation techniques span a variety of traditions, from Vipassana to Zazen, and range from mindfulness meditation to loving-kindness meditation to contemplative meditation.
+Buddhist meditation techniques span a variety of traditions, from Vipassana to Zazen, and range from the many types of mindfulness meditation to loving-kindness meditation to contemplative meditation.

 8. Centering Prayer